bcpd/strain_passport_db/README.md

 ## Database creation

-- We create the database by using the files created int the "Results" folder from the previous steps and the `Create_DB.R` script.
+- We create the database by using the files created int the "Results" folder from the previous steps and the `Create_db.R` script.

 ## Strain passports (html reports)
 -	`createStrainPassports_v2.R`.
 Passes variables to the strain passport page template (RMD file).
 This script also obtains and parses KEGG xml files describing metabolic modules.